uaraven/container_blog/readme.md

 # Container Runtime

+Toy "container" runtime.
+This is not really a container per se, but a sandbox build with the same Linux kernel tools that real container runtimes use.

+Supports namespaces:
+ - PID
+ - User
+ - Mount
+ - Net
+ - UTS

+Uses Alpine minimal root filesystem as a basis for the overlay filesystem for the sandbox.

+## Blog

-This is the source code for series of my blog posts about writing a container runtime in Rust.
+This source code accompanies the series of my blog posts about writing a container runtime in Rust.

 See [blog](https://voronin.cc/posts/container/index.html)